-Work-Based Learning Requirements/Opportunities: For Work-Based Learning education requirements/opportunities please see the appropriate Program Sequencing sheet.
+Work-Based Learning Requirements/Opportunities: For Work-Based Learning education requirements/opportunities please see the

 Curriculum Chairperson: Steven Scott Telephone Number: (910) 678-8460 Office Location: Lafayette Hall, Room 148A

 Email: scotts@faytechcc.edu

 Application Deadlines: The program is designed for a student to enter during the fall semester.
 A student may enter at other times with approval of the Department Chairperson.